 peer-reviewed articles“From Art Gallery to Movie Theatre: Spectatorship in Julian Rosefeldt’s Manifesto.”
 AM Journal of Art and Media Studies, special issue on “Experimental Film.” v.
 15, pp. 135–146.

 online essays“The Feminine Threat: Reconsidering the Damsel in Distress in Early Disney Films.”
 Inquiries Journal. v.
 9, n.
 11.

-conference presentations“What We Can Learn from a History of Film Studies.”
-The Annual UWM Undergraduate Research Symposium.
+undergraduate presentations“What We Can Learn from a History of Film Studies.”
+UWM Undergraduate Research Symposium.
 University of Wisconsin-Milwaukee.
 Milwaukee, WI.
 (Apr.
 27, 2018)

 “History on Tape: Preserving UWM’s Educational Communications and Television Services Academic Video Archive.”
-The 17th Annual UW System Symposium for Undergraduate Research, Scholarly and Creative Activity.
+UW System Symposium for Undergraduate Research, Scholarly and Creative Activity.
 University of Wisconsin-Green Bay.
 Green Bay, WI.
 (Apr.
 20, 2018)

 “The Emergence of Film Studies as an Academic Discipline: A Microhistory of the University of Wisconsin-Milwaukee Film Studies Program.”
 National Conference on Undergraduate Research.
 University of Central Oklahoma.
 Edmond, OK.
 (Apr.
 7, 2018)

 conference posters“Shame and Taboo: Examining Conservative Sexual Values and Discourses of Consent in Craig Thompson’s Blankets.”
 The Shiloh Project Religion and Rape Culture Conference.
 University of Sheffield.
 Sheffield, United Kingdom.
 Presented in absentia.
 (July 6, 2018)